Statistics

 What Can We Do?

 Many of the things we use every day are made from materials that take a long time to decompose, so what can we do to reduce the amount of waste that goes into landfills?
 One thing we can do is reduce the use of these products and try to live sustainably.
 Many of these products have alternatives that are much better for the environment.
-Instead of using plastic bags, reusable bags can be bought inside of grocery stores to replace them.
+Instead of using plastic bags, reusable bags can be bought inside grocery stores to replace them.
 Buying a water cooler and a reusable water bottle is better than buying cases of water from the grocery store.
-More information on products such as these can be found on our article, Zero Waste Products.
+More information on products such as these can be found in our article, Zero Waste Products.

 Another way we can reduce the amount of waste going into landfills is by recycling.
 Instead of throwing an empty aluminum can out, putting it into the recycling bin where it can get taken to a facility, sorted, and reused is a much better option.
-For more information of recycling, check out our article, Simple Recycling.
+For more information on recycling, check out our article, Simple Recycling.
 For food items, composting is another option other than having to throw it in the trash.

 Have A Lot of Debris?

 Sourgum Waste can help you get rid of large amounts of unwanted debris with ease, while still maintaining environmental sustainability.
 We do everything we can to divert waste from landfills and into recycling facilities, and everything from construction debris to food waste we try to divert.
 Our roll-off dumpsters are a great choice to remove large amounts of waste or bulky items.
 We even plant a tree for every dumpster rented to offset the carbon emissions from delivery and pickup!
-Try our easy online dumpster rental ordering process.
+Try our easy online dumpster rental ordering process